 Alimentary toxic aleukia is a severe food intoxication caused by mycotoxins of fungi of the genus Fusarium.
 The specific effect of the toxin is the defeat of lymphoid tissue and bone marrow.
 The main manifestations of the disease are necrotic angina and hemorrhagic syndrome.
-Diagnosis consists in detecting the pathogen during bacteriological examination of the patient’s blood and tissues, no less important is the careful collection of anamnesis, the presence of characteristic changes in the tonsils and leukopenia in the general clinical blood analysis.
+Diagnosis consists in detecting the pathogen during bacteriological examination of the patient’s blood and tissues, no less important is the careful collection of anamnesis, the presence of characteristic changes in the tonsils and leukopenia in blood test.
 Treatment consists of detoxification, systemic and local antibacterial therapy, may include transfusion of blood components.

 Alimentary toxic aleukia, also known as septic, alimentary-hemorrhagic angina and acute alimentary mycotoxicosis, is a severe poisoning caused by the toxin of fusarium fungi.
 The path of infection is food, most often associated with the consumption of products from overwintered grain containing fungal spores.
 The pathology was first described in 1932 during an epidemic in Kazakhstan; it is found all over the globe.
 It was found that residents of agricultural areas are most susceptible to infection, usually an increase in the number of cases is observed in the period from April to June.
 A sick person is not contagious to others.